MontOpsInc/PsychicBarnacle-API/Readme.md

 On larger sets, Psychic Barnacle has to first generate Barn Effect values, then the tables, then write about them.
 On average that process should take less than 60 seconds, but sometimes Barnacle needs a little time to breathe.. consider adjusting the "wait_time" in your config file to a slightly higher number.

 ### Other
-Contact nik@montops.ai for further detail.
+Contact nik@mont-ops.com for further detail.
 Make sure you have your "key" generated from the API command so our team can help you troubleshoot for more specific issues.

 # Thank You
 Thank you for reading about, supporting, and/or showing interest in Psychic Barnacle, and the Barn Effect!
-For anything further, please contact nik@montops.ai.
+For anything further, please contact nik@mont-ops.com.
 MontOps is looking forward to seeing you in action and the insights you uncover!